Forgiveness for the Fallen

 The Abundance of Grace

 We find that Jesus was extraordinarily merciful with sinners.
-The woman caught in adultery, without even asking for forgiveness or mercy, is told, “Neither do I condemn you.
+The woman caught in adultery, without even asking for forgiveness for the fallen or mercy, is told, “Neither do I condemn you.
 Go and sin no more.”
 The woman at the well, who had married and divorced five husbands and was then living with a man is treated with mercy and kindness by Jesus as he offers her “living water.”
 The paralytic who was lowered down through the ceiling for healing was told, “Your sins are forgiven” and that, before he had even uttered a word.
 Then there was the woman of ill repute who washed Jesus’ feet with her hair.
 Of her, Jesus said, “Her sins, which are many, are forgiven.”
 The criminal executed on a cross next to Jesus, who had admitted he was so bad that he deserved to die, was told by Jesus, “Truly I say to you, today you will be with me in paradise.”
 Clearly Jesus abounds with mercy and grace.

 Behold the Goodness and the Severity of God